How to Approach Someone Suffering from Postpartum Depression

 Provide a Listening Ear

-Help Her Find Outside Support
+Help Them Find Outside Support

 Sometimes, professional help is needed to gain a firm footing on the path to recovery.
 Chicago Behavioral Hospital provides extensive services for women, including postpartum depression treatment.
 Counseling and support groups can go a long way toward helping moms adjust to the many changes that come with a new baby.
 To ensure that you or your loved one can access mental health support anytime, we are available 24/7.
 Contact us to learn more about how we can help.